Orion-ZA/Orion/README.md

 ## 🚀 Getting Started

 ### 1. Clone the repo
 In terminal in desired dest:
 ```bash
 git clone https://github.com/Orion-ZA/Orion
 cd Orion
 ```
+# Install Node 20 and use it
+nvm install node (latest version) nvm use node (latest version)

+# Verify version
+node -v (should be 24.X)
+nvm -v (should be 10.X or higher)

+# Install dependencies
+npm install

+# Start server
+npm start

 ### 2. Create your branch